awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 For example, a TTL that is less than the storm tracking grace period will result poor caching behavior.
 This is because all entries would be immediately within the grace period.

+For most purposes, the TTL should be much much greater than the grace period.

 If the cache to initialize is a [Storm Tracking Cryptographic Materials Cache](../storm-tracking-cryptographic-materials-cache.md#overview) then the [Grace Period](../storm-tracking-cryptographic-materials-cache.md#grace-period) MUST be less than the [cache limit TTL](#cache-limit-ttl).